ASSNAKE/assnake/thoughts.md

 What about plugins and stuff?
 Should we have some `core` metagenomic part?
 Or should everything be isolated?
 Well some core is essential anyway, we need to know how we store fastq.gz files at least.
 What should be included in core?

+# 21.01.2020
+Plugins are working!
+First draft ready.
+How small should we break the modules?

+VARIANT 1
+Huge `core` modules with everything we need in one package.
+VARIANT 2
+Smaller modules like `preprocessing` `taxonomy` `assembly` VARIANT 3
+Tiny modules - one tool one module.